 - a.
-All orders of withdrawal, whether by check, wire transfer or any other means, shall be approved by the Board Executive Vice President (EXECUTIVE VICE PRESIDENT) or Board Chair in the EXECUTIVE VICE PRESIDENTs absence and then must bear the signature of one of the following officers: - i.
-Board Past Chair - ii.
-Board Chair (unless he has acted as approver in EXECUTIVE VICE PRESIDENTS absence) - iii.
-Board Treasurer - iv.
-Assistant Board Treasurer (who is selected from the Board Members or Emeritus Directors for this purpose). - b.
-In addition, the use of a facsimile signature shall be deemed an authorized and acceptable alternative to a personal signature for checks under \$10,000.
-For checks issued in the amount of \$10,000 and greater the addition of one personal signature from any of the authorized signers as identified in section 5.03.02 a. shall be required. - The authorized check signer(s) will make disbursements only upon review and approval of the transaction.
+The use of a facsimile signature shall be deemed an authorized and acceptable alternative to a personal signature for checks under \$10,000.
+For checks issued in the amount of \$10,000 and greater the addition of one personal signature from any of the authorized signers as identified in section 5.03.02 a. shall be required. - i.
+The authorized check signer(s) will make disbursements only upon review and approval of the transaction.
 This will include review for the existence of proper supporting documentation, such as a purchase order and evidence of the receipts of the goods and services as well as the approval of the EXECUTIVE VICE PRESIDENT or, if appropriate, the Board Chair.
 The EXECUTIVE VICE PRESIDENT or Board Chair's approval can be documented by means of signature or email.
-The requirement for proper supporting documentation also includes any disbursements to the University.
-The Foundation must maintain adequate documentation in its own files to show that the University has met the requirements for any disbursements to it.
-The supporting documents should also be cancelled after the check signer approves.